 Project: Multilingual Eye-movement Corpus

 The methodology of this project builds on internationally published work by Dr. Victor Kuperman (McMaster University, Canada) and Dr. Noam Siegelman (Haskins Laboratories, USA).
-The project is funded by the McMaster University, Canada and has a duration of 5 months (2/9/2019-31/1/2020).
+The project is funded by the McMaster University, Canada and Haskins Laboratories, Yale University, USA.
 Prof. Timothy C. Papadopoulos (University of Cyprus) is the project coordinator and Dr. Argyro Fella (University of Nicosia) the project manager for Cyprus.